oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-explorer-gui/log-explorer-gui.md

 2. Click on the **Configure log collection for OCI resources** button.
 ![configure-log-collection-for-oci-resources-button](./images/configure-log-collection-for-oci-resources-button.png)

-3. The **Configure log collection for OCI resources** page will be displayed and table will display all OCI Resources (entities) from which logs can be collected.
+3. The **Configure log collection for OCI resources** page will be displayed and table will display all OCI Resources (entities) which your user has access (read) to and from which logs can be collected.
 ![configure-log-collection-for-oci-resources-page](./images/configure-log-collection-for-oci-resources-page.png)

     - **Entity** - An entity is a resource in Logging Analytics which is used to reference the real asset on your on-premises host or virtual host.
 After you discover this entity in Logging Analytics, you can associate it with a log source and enable log collection from it.